joaquinvanschoren/meta-learn.github.io/ index.md

 *The two best papers submitted will be presented as 15-minutes contributed talks*

+**Accepted authors will be able to register to the NIPS workshops even if the registration for public is currently closed!**

 Submissions can be made through [CMT3](https://cmt3.research.microsoft.com/MetaML2017)

 ## Accepted Papers  ##